 Often, parents come to me to live-teach composition to their students.
-I use IEW’s TWSS as the basis for these classes both around my table at home or via Skype.
-After a year or two of these lessons, many parents feel confident in their ability to further teach their kids with this method.
+For the most part, I use what I learned through IEW’s Teaching Writing: Structure and Style course as the basis for these weekly classes.
+After a couple of years of these lessons, many parents feel confident in their ability to continue to hone their children’s writing skills or, especially in the case of older high school students, send them to the local community college for English 101 and 102.
 Yes, my goal is to work myself out of a job!
 Mentoring the mother makes for a more satisfying experience for me–and mentoring is built into everything I do.
 The kids are happy.
 Mom is happy.
 I’m happy.
-It’s a win-win situation.
+It’s a win-win-win situation.

 I am often the go-to gal for older kids.
 Many high school students need a time of targeted instruction for the refinement of the various essays.
 I teach a course that I call “The Essay Continuum” for returning students in order to teach the elements which make up an essay and the many ways to slant these composition workhorses, as well as numerous possibilities for structuring individual paragraphs.
 While crafting a variety of essays, which are usually correlated with the student’s course load, we work in any needful lessons from IEW’s flagship Structure and Style curriculum.
 Once a student has a firm grasp on essays, we can devote more time to literary analysis, research papers, and the skill of persuasion.
-For these areas, customized lessons are usually your best bet.
-Lost Tools of Writing is a popular choice that lends itself to any publisher’s essay questions, but many curriculum offerings can also provide the scaffolding for these classes.
+In recent years, I have often had a Literary Analysis class going that corresponds to the Reading with Reason selections.
+Lost Tools of Writing is also a popular choice that lends itself to any publisher’s essay questions, but many curriculum offerings can also provide the scaffolding for these classes.